openandclose/tosixinch/docs/options.rst

     Although, normally, you can do that better with ``css`` option and the template.

-    If the files are in ``css directory``, you can only use the filenames (not full paths).
+    You can only use the filenames (not full paths).

+    The filenames are searched in ``css directory`` and current directory in order.

 .. confopt:: cnvopts

     | (None)
     | ``[CMD]``

-    Options to pass to the command.
+    Additional options to pass to the command, besides css file option
+    (which is added by ``css2`` option above if it is specified).

 site.ini